 Preamble: Members of the Philosophy Department aspire first and foremost to be outstanding learning-centered teachers and mentors.
 Scholarship is thus viewed primarily as a means of fostering effective teaching and learning.
-At the same time, Philosophy faculty recognize their obligation as members of a learned profession to maintain currency in their field, to foster an intellectual community of inquirers, to advance the academic reputation of the College, and to be visible exponents and exemplars of liberal learning for its own sake.
-To further these ends, the Department has established the following standards of scholarship and professional development.
+At the same time, Philosophy faculty

 A. Scholarship Standards for Tenure and Promotion to Associate Professor